-As another example, James C. Scott's arguments in, Domination and the Arts of Resistance, support our nativistic assertion.
+For another example, James C. Scott's arguments in Domination and the Arts of Resistance support our nativistic assertion.
 He uses theatrical metaphor to explain behavioral phenomena concerning dominated cultures.
 Though he uses colonized cultures as his examples, his theories apply very well to rural culture and encroaching urban influence and power that rural Americans feared.
-He terms "hidden transcript [as] discourse that takes place 'offstage,' beyond direct observation by powerholders."
-Additionally, he believes that dominated cultures often take on certain characteristics before their dominators that they would not normally embody.
-He calls these interactions, "public transcripts."
-24 The rural lead. especially the Toby character, embodies the public transcript of the rural dominated culture, as ignorant, simple, slow, and unrefined.
+He terms "hidden transcript [as] discourse that takes place 'offstage,' beyond direct observation by powerholders."27 Additionally, he believes that dominated cultures often take on certain characteristics before their dominators that they would not normally embody.
+He calls these interactions, "public transcripts."28 The rural lead, especially the Toby character, embodies the public transcript of the rural dominated culture, as ignorant, simple, slow, and unrefined.
 Moreover, the plays represent the culture's hidden transcript as the plays seem to resist urban ideologies and were presented only within the rural cultural context.
-So, in these plays, the lead or Toby behaved toward the city characters,
+So, in these

-Ibid, p.
+[∞] Ibid, p.
 232.